TihanPelser/MEG421-Practicals/README.md

 distance sensor.
 Determine the error and output the actuator speed and direction using the DAC output and digital pin respectively.

 A PID controller was implemented to control the motion of the actuator.
-Althought the full controller was included in the code, the integral and derivate gains (K_I and K_D) were set to zero, resulting in only a proportional term.
+Althought the full controller was included in the code, the integral and derivate gains (K<sub>I</sub> and K<sub>D</sub>) were set to zero, resulting in only a proportional term.